discovery-unicamp/ale-exercise-book/src/ch02-03-debugging-a-program.md

   .word 0
 ```

-This program receives as input the value of its RA in register a0 and produces as output the values ​​in registers a1, a2, and a3.
+This program receives as input the value of your RA in register a0 and produces as output the values ​​in registers a1, a2, and a3.
 Assume the program has received your RA as input and answer the following questions:

 1. What are the values ​​of the following registers in hexadecimal representation when the execution reaches the "end" label?